samiahmedsiddiqui/custom-permalinks/README.md

 Be warned: *This plugin is not a replacement for WordPress's built-in permalink system*.
 Check your WordPress administration's "Permalinks" settings page first, to make sure that this doesn't already meet your needs.

 This plugin is only useful for assigning custom permalinks for *individual* posts, pages, tags or categories.
-It will not apply whole permalink structures, or automatically apply a category's custom permalink to the posts within that category.
+It will not apply whole permalink structures or automatically apply a category's custom permalink to the posts within that category.

 > If anyone wants the different Structure Tags for their Post types or use symbols in the URLs So, use the [Permalinks Customizer](https://wordpress.org/plugins/permalinks-customizer/) which is a fork of this plugin and contains the enhancement of this plugin.

 ## Privacy Policy

-This plugin doesn't collects/store any user related information.
+This plugin doesn't collect/store any user related information.

 To have any kind of further query please feel free to [contact us](https://www.custompermalinks.com/contact-us/).